Flamenco/stackeditpro/Actions.md

 # Workspace
 ## Search...
 ## Find Tasks...

+## Show Unsaved Changes.
+ Show all changes on the client that have not yet been saved to the server.

 # Folder And File Actions
 Several folder and file actions are available from the *Folder Overview* and the *Actions Menu*.